The 13½ Lives of Captain Bluebear: Life 3

 Lost at sea, Bluebear is befriended by a pair of "Babbling Billows", or talking waves, who teach him to speak, and encounters the SS Moloch, the world's largest ship.
 He makes futile attempts to board the vessel, and in his head hears a voice that whispers repeatedly: "Come!
 Come aboard the Moloch!".
 Soon afterwards Bluebear is almost eaten by a Tyrannomobyus Rex, a gargantuan black whale with one eye.
 Bluebear helps ease the creature's pain by pulling harpoons out of its back (originally intending to construct another raft out of them but, becoming too absorbed in the task, tossing them into the water) and the grateful whale deposits him within swimming distance of another island.

 Life 4

 The island, which Bluebear christens "Gourmet Island", proves to be a fantastic paradise filled with delicious foodstuffs that mysteriously grow in place of normal vegetation.
+(Ex: The lakes are filled with chocolate and all the so called "Animals" Always get along.)
 The bear, after sampling them all, develops a monstrous appetite and lavish tastes.
 He eats so much that he can no longer walk comfortably.
 Bluebear's last meal (a man-sized mushroom) is interrupted by the discovery that the island is a giant carnivorous plant that ensnares passers-by, fattens them up and eats them at 300 pounds.
 Seconds from being devoured, Bluebear is saved by Deus X. "Mac" Machina, a pterodactyl Roving Reptilian Rescuer whose job is to save adventurers moments before their death.
+There is only few left in his world, and he just so happened to encounter one.